cakephp/docs/en/appendices/new-features-in-cakephp-2-2.rst

 Redis Engine
 ------------

-A new cahing engine was added using the `phpredis extension <https://github.com/nicolasff/phpredis>`_ it is configured similarly to the Memcache engine.
+A new caching engine was added using the `phpredis extension <https://github.com/nicolasff/phpredis>`_ it is configured similarly to the Memcache engine.

 Cache groups